-Wicomico County Health Department’s Lifestyle Balance Program is an evidenced based pro gram developed by the CDC-led National Diabetes Prevention Program.
+Wicomico County Health Department’s Diabetes Prevention Program is an evidenced based program developed by the Centers for Disease Control and Prevention.
 It is a lifestyle change program for preventing type 2 diabetes.

 - It can help people cut their risk of developing type 2 diabetes in half.